Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

 Let us comment on the implications of these requirements.
-First, consider the minimization, in Eq.~\eqref{eq:def_Fstate}, over the stabilizer group of $\ket{\psi (t)}$, yielding a metric on the space of states rather than on unitaries.
-Do the above properties reflect in this geometry on the space of states?
-The minimization breaks the geometry's homogeneity, complicating one's study of the geodesics and curvature in the space of states.
-[Granted, the minimization projects the metric onto a manifold of lower dimensionality than SU$(N)$'s.]
+First, consider Eq.~\eqref{eq:def_Fstate} which yields a metric on the space of states rather than on unitaries.
+Do the above properties have a reflection in the induced geometry on the space of states? {In fact the induced metric is not homogeneous, complicating the study of the geodesics and curvature in the space of states~\cite{Brown:2019whu}.
 Nonetheless, as mentioned earlier, for the case of Riemannian cost functions, the map~\eqref{eq:quotient_map} is a Riemannian submersion \cite{Auzzi:2020idm} (defined in~\cite{petersen2006riemannian}).
-Riemannian submersions interrelates the sectional curvatures in the space of unitaries and the sectional curvatures in the space of states, via the O'Neill formula~\cite{o1966fundamental}.
-The O'Neill formula implies that the sectional curvature along a plane in the space of states is lower-bounded by the sectional curvature along an appropriate plane in the unitary manifold.
+Riemannian submersions relate sectional curvatures in the space of unitaries and sectional curvatures in the space of states, via the O'Neill formula~\cite{o1966fundamental}.
+The latter implies that the sectional curvature along a plane in the space of states is lower-bounded by the sectional curvature along an appropriate plane in the unitary manifold.